Greener thinking at home, work and play

 - Using a multi-socket board and switching it off when the TV and other items are not in use, instead of leaving them on stand-by, can save as much as 10% of annual energy costs.

-The control panel helps owners keep a careful eye on energy consumption.
+The control panel in an eco-friendly house helps owners keep a careful eye on energy consumption.

 Sustainable solutions at home can reduce energy consumption and save money.Petra Oberle, Owner of an energy-neutral home

-If we all took these steps, the European Commission estimates that emissions from homes and office buildings could be reduced to zero within our lifetime.
-The EU has already moved this way by phasing out traditional light bulbs in favour of much more energy-efficient lighting that reduces annual emissions of CO2 by 15 million tons.
+If we all took these steps, emissions from homes and office buildings could be drastically reduced.
+The EU is already phasing out traditional light bulbs in favour of much more energy-efficient lighting that reduces annual emissions of CO2 by 15 million tonnes.
 What’s more, the average household could save as much as €1000 on its annual energy bill by following these and other low-carbon solutions, so we’d be foolish not to!
-Entire communities are getting in on the action, mobilising to lower their carbon footprint and establish new means of revenue for local areas.
+Entire communities are mobilising to lower their carbon footprint and establish new means of revenue for local areas.